Conmaicne Cuile: Septs

 Conmaicne Cuile Tolad was invaded by Anglo-Normans about the middle of the thirteenth century, and granted to Maurice Fitzgerald.
 Another deed calls the district the cantred of 'Keneloch', probably Kinlough north-east of Moyne, a chief manor of the area.
 In later times the Burkes controlled the territory.

 Patrican churches

-In the original Vita tripartita Sancti Patricii, Tírechán said Saint Patrick travelled through Conmaicne Dunmore to Conmaicne Cuile Tolad and established Christian churches here.
+In the original Vita tripartita Sancti Patricii, Tírechán said Saint Patrick travelled through Conmaicne Dúin Móir to Conmaicne Cuile Tolad and established Christian churches here.
 Knox identified these new churches as Kilmaine-beg, Shrule, and perhaps the Church of Cross.
 Earlier Patrician churches already existed at Kilmainemore, Kilbennan, Donaghpatrick, and perhaps Templepatrick at "Inchanguill".